"This an exhibit you might be interested in

-I looked through the entire catalog and ended up sending Gail Enns, the show’s curator, a little note of appreciation.
-And to her question, why didn’t I come down for the opening?
-I wrote, “It’s a long shot.”
-It was a drive of a hundred miles.
+I looked through the entire catalog and ended up sending Gail Enns, the show’s curator, a note of appreciation.
+To her question, why didn’t I come down for the opening? (a drive of 100 miles), I wrote, “I will - if schedule permits.
+But it’s a long shot.”

 How Things Sometimes Add Up